arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

 Side-note: When you need to group your APIs under an umbrella (be it entity/functional unit/workflow etc) make sure your umbrella/parent grows at a slower rate than your inner children.
 This gives a better structuring and visibility as your application grows.

-This is an initial bite, as I have more to talk on this.
-Hopefully more to follow in this series on 'Designing REST APIs'
+Hopefully more to follow in this series on 'Designing REST APIs'.